pchanda/TinkerML/_posts/2021-01-16-ComapringDenseTimedistributed-Keras.md

 ---
 layout: post
-title: Keras-Comaparing using TimeDistributed and not with dense when return_sequences=True.
-Results are identical.
+title: Comaparing using TimeDistributed and not with dense when return_sequences=True in Keras.
+The results are identical.
 categories: ['DeepLearning']
 ---